Johnxinlei/PHBS_MLF_Project/README.md

 2.2: Calculate the coefficient of each variable

-2.3: Balance the data (Becuase for the explained variable y, the counts of "yes" and "no" are 3859 and 26629 ,which means the data is very inbalanced)
+2.3: Balance the data (Becuase for the explained variable y, the counts of "yes" and "no" are 3859 and 26629 ,which means the data is very unbalanced)

 2.4: Use "One-Hot Encoding" to divide one category variable with multiple value into several dummy variables